Cancer type

 Mucinous appendiceal neoplasms (LAMN/HAMN)

 These tumors are not necessarily cancerous, but they pose a cancer risk if their mucin carries tumor cells and it leaks outside the appendix.
+A LAMN that has already ruptured and spread mucin to the peritoneum is considered a form of low-grade malignancy (low-grade PMP).

 Appendiceal adenocarcinoma